jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

         radiolucent area that suggests a failure of cohesive type.</p>\n"
     - question: What is Bruxism?
       answer: "<p>Bruxism is the involuntary habit of clenching or grinding the teeth without functional purposes.
-It affects between 10% and 20% of the population, being able to generate headache, pain of the masticatory muscles, neck and ears.
-Grinding habit, if not treated on time, can lead to wear or fracture of the teeth completely, compromising the aesthetics and occlusal function of the person.</p>\n"
+It affects between 10% and 20% of the population;
+        being able to generate headache, pain of the masticatory muscles, neck and ears.
+Grinding habit, if not treated on time, can lead to wear or fracture of the teeth completely; compromising the aesthetics and occlusal function of the person.</p>\n"
     - question: " When is a night splint indicated?"
       answer: "<p>The dental, discharge, stabilization or deprogramming splint is